(GBG Founder, SoCal Area Scout St. Louis Cardinals, USA Baseball Instructor, and Team Manager)

 Interested in Private Training with Zak

-Marcos graduated college with a degree in Sports Business Management.
-After several private workouts for professional teams and a few short stints with the Phillies, Tigers and Twins organizations, Marcos signed with the independent ball team, Kalamazoo Kings and hit over .380.
+Marcos graduated college with a degree in Sports Business Management and a Masters in Coaching & Sports Administration.
+After several private workouts for professional teams, Marcos signed with the independent ball team, Kalamazoo Kings and hit over .380.
 He finished his playing career in Wichita with the Wichita Wingnuts.

 Interested in Private Training with Marcos